 Shelli B. Fowler, Ph.D.

-The Bachelor of Interdisciplinary Studies is an individualized and interdisciplinary program for students who wish to create an individualized curriculum not available in traditional majors or existing VCU degree programs.
+The Bachelor of Interdisciplinary Studies is an individualized and interdisciplinary program for students who wish to create an individualized curriculum not available in traditional curricular pathways within existing VCU degree programs.
 Students in this undergraduate degree program are able to design an individualized degree compatible with academic, career or personal goals.

 To apply to the B.I.S. program, students should: